vendia/examples/features/share/access-controls/node-access-controls/README.md

 **NOTE:** `<your_uni_name>` should match the value of the `name` in `registration.json`

 ## Interacting with the SupplierNode
 The **SupplierNode** is configured with an `authorizerType` of `API_KEY`.
-This means the Node Access Controls in place will confirm every inbound request to the node's GraphQL API contains a valid api key.
-Specifically, the api key must be contained in the `x-api-key` request header.
+This means the Node Access Controls in place will confirm every inbound request to the node's GraphQL API contains a valid API key.
+Specifically, the API key must be contained in the `x-api-key` request header.

 ### Setting System Variables
 To identify the values for the GraphQL API endpoint and corresponding api key, use this command: